naurisievins/naurisievins/README.md

 ## Hey, I'm Nauris! ✋

-I am a self-motivated and passionate software developer.
+As a software developer, I am highly self-motivated and passionate about my work.

-I have experience with React, JavaScript/TypeScript, HTML & CSS, GIT, NextJS, PHP, NodeJS, MySQL, MongoDB, Docker, TDD.
+I have experience with a broad range of technologies, including React, JavaScript/TypeScript, HTML & CSS, GIT, Next.js, PHP, Node.js, MySQL, MongoDB, Docker, and TDD.

+Why choose programming as a career?
+Well, it's simply something that I love doing.
+As I started to explore different career paths, I found myself drawn back to programming.
+What could be better than combining your passion with your livelihood?
+And when it comes to IT, there are so many opportunities for growth and development.
+The industry is always changing and expanding, and I believe that it's going to continue to shape the future in a big way.

 I am a person who loves to think and find logical explanations.
-I am purposeful and I don't tend to give up on difficulties - I try to find another solution to solve the problem.
-I have a lot of curiosity and when learning something new, I try to understand the essence of the core, I do not limit myself to superficial understanding.
-I also believe that learning does not end with school, but continues throughout life.
+I am purposeful and do not tend to give up on difficulties.
+Instead, I try to find another solution to solve the problem.
+I have a lot of curiosity and when learning something new, I am always willing to understand the essence of the core.
+I do not limit myself to superficial understanding.
+Additionally, I believe that learning does not end with formal education but continues throughout life.

 ---
 ### My Toolbox: